no-go/tracksAndDistances/README.md

 ## make fail

 That is hard, but ok.
-I remove some stuff, but the `src\foxtrotgps` binary schould be build on (arch)linux.
+I remove some stuff, but the `src\foxtrotgps` binary should be build on (arch)linux.